 - Assisting in writing the grant application and its further reevaluation.

-- Providing with approval of final publishing material.
+- Providing approval of final publishing material.

 Those ineligible are not awarded authorship.
 Services like provision of technical help of any sort are to be mentioned in acknowledgment section only after written approval from your representing institute.
 Write the names of all the authors, along with their authorship in your grant application.
 Give the title of the first author to the member who played a major role in devising and augmentation of research & as well as in grant writing.
 Generally, the senior author’s name is declared at the end.